simonneutert/pizza-dough-calculator/README.md

 ## Styles

 Flour, water, salt yeast and a blazing hot wood-fired oven.
-That’s how the very first pizzas were made, and it’s how they’re still doing it today in Naples.
+That's how the very first pizzas were made, and it's how they're still doing it today in Naples.

 ## Neapolitan pizza

-The best Neapolitan pizza should have a big, beautiful crust that’s slightly crispy and is covered with little dark spots caused by the sizzling heat.
+The best Neapolitan pizza should have a big, beautiful crust that's slightly crispy and is covered with little dark spots caused by the sizzling heat.
 The centre of the pizza should be thin and mostly soft and have just a few delicious toppings combined with a gentle touch of smoke from the wood-fired oven.

 ### Ingredients ratio